The basic problem is that rocket engines seem to only come in two types:

 - transitDeltaV = transit deltaV required (m/s)

-The rocket will also have to match orbital velocity with the target planet.
+The rocket on the Brachistochrone trip will also have to match orbital velocity with the target planet.
 In Hohmann orbits, this was included in the total.

 orbitalVelocity = sqrt[ (G * M) / R ]